Tburrington/VY/README.md

-Once you submit a search the page updates with a pattern of cards representing restaraunts starting with those closest to you.
+Once you submit a search the page updates with a pattern of cards representing restaurants starting with those closest to you.
 ![Home Page Search](/markdownimages/morehomepage.png)

 The list of cards appears as so: